Telios-org/telios-sdk/README.md

 ### ⚠️ This is an experimental package that is not yet intended for production use.
 Use at your own risk ⚠️

 This package provides components for building an email client using the Telios Network.
-Telios is an offline-capabale e2e encrypted email service that uses p2p technology for sending and receiving emails.
+Telios is an offline-capabale e2e encrypted email service built on [hypercore-protocol](https://hypercore-protocol.org/) for sending and receiving emails.

 ## What does this SDK do?